leo-jp/single-price-grid-component/notes.md

 ## Design-first development
 * Familiarize & Master HTML
 * Make use of design conventions like Bootstrap, SaSS, LeSS
-  * Utilize grid system, flex, rows & cols
+  * Utilize grid system, flex, rows & cols, media queries
 * Make data connection with VueJS, ReactJS, AngularJS
   * Utilize router, component-first, state management
 * Stream data from MongoDB, MySQL, Firebase
 * Refactor as needed for future website's features.
 * Make use of best practices for each framework used.

+## Grid System Classes
+The Bootstrap grid system has [four classes](https://www.w3schools.com/bootstrap/bootstrap_grid_system.asp):

+* xs (for phones - screens less than 768px wide)
+* sm (for tablets - screens equal to or greater than 768px wide)
+* md (for small laptops - screens equal to or greater than 992px wide)
+* lg (for laptops and desktops - screens equal to or greater than 1200px wide)

 ## Importing Basic Bootstrap or css styles
 ##### Inside Header